honzikv/multimodal-document-processing-thesis/layoutlmv3-segmentation/README.md

 ## Training

-Before training the model it is necessary to configure the model `.yaml` file.
+It is necessary to configure the model `model_config.yaml` file.
 To do so, modify following keys to point to the correct locations:

 - `MODEL.WEIGHTS` - path to the pre-trained LayoutLMv3 model with either .pth or .bin extension